JoeMelko/joemelko.github.io/posts/Unsatisfied.md

 ### On Classifiers and Embeddings

 A natural starting point for large scale data filtering is classifiers.
 They are, perhaps, the most intuitive option when you step beyond the world of naive heuristics.
 They are also, currently, the best performing approach at scale with [2] providing strong results for multimodal filtering and an annoyingly simple FastText classifier is still the best open result filtering text corpora [3].
-Additionally, there is related work on embeddings-based data curation [4,5] which selects data in order to maximize coverage of the embedding space and [6] which aims to match similarity to the target distribution of interest.
+Additionally, there is related work on embeddings-based data curation [4,5], which selects data in order to maximize coverage of the embedding space and [6] which aims to match similarity to the target distribution of interest.

 All of these methods are practically useful.

 ### So What's The Issue?

 These methods are heavily dependent on what the practitioner determines to be "good" data.
-However, there are a litany of examples (such as [7]) that show human notions of data quality are extremely limited and often anti-correlates with downstream model performance.
+However, there are a litany of examples (such as [7]) that show human notions of data quality are extremely limited and often anti-correlate with downstream model performance.

-They are based on the wrong primitives.

 ## The Best Way Forward

 Since models often learn in weird, unintuitive ways, an optimal dataset selection algorithm should *measure* what the model is learning from different examples.
-Within this context, filtering can turn into an optimization problem over this utility measurement.

-So what should this utility function be?
+Luckily, we can do just that.

 ### Understanding Influence

-We can directly measure the influence that training on some example or set of examples has on an output / task of interest using Influence Functions [8].
+We can directly compute the effect that training on some example, or set of examples, has on an output / task of interest using Influence Functions [8].
 They are defined as follows:

+$$
-$$I(z, z_{test}) = -\nabla_{\theta} L(z_{test}, \theta^*)^T H_{\theta^*}^{-1} \nabla_{\theta} L(z, \theta^*)$$
+I(z, z_{test}) = -\nabla_{\theta} L(z_{test}, \theta^*)^T H_{\theta^*}^{-1} \nabla_{\theta} L(z, \theta^*)
+$$

 where $\theta^*$ represents the optimal model parameters, $H_{\theta^*}$ is the Hessian matrix at $\theta^*$, $z$ is a training point, and $z_{test}$ is a test point we want to measure influence on.
-To start, there are 2 (very) apparent drawbacks of this approach:
+To start, there are two very apparent limitations of this approach:

 - they are *very* expensive to compute
 - they only contain information from the point in training where they are computed

 As a result, there have been efforts to mitigate these problems by

-- reducing dimension using random projections
+- reducing dimensionality using random projections
-- sampling from different model states
+- sampling across different model states

-like in [9] and [10].
-There is also recent work [11], which makes 2 further contributions:
+like in [9,10,11].
+There is also recent work [12], which makes two further contributions:

-- computes influence over a period of training instead of a point in time
+- computes influence over a period of training instead of at a single step
-- iteratively retrains on better datasets --> better "period in training"
+- iterative retraining on better datasets yields updates on better "periods in training"

 While these methods are still computationally prohibitive, they have already shown promise in constrained settings, which gives me confidence that we are converging on a much better primitive for *utility*.

 ## So What's Next

-It seems natural to test previous *state-of-the-art* methods with influence-based utility as the scoring method.
+It seems natural to test previous *state-of-the-art* methods with influence-based utility metrics.
 For example:

-- influence-based classifier: training models to predict empirical influence instead of human notions of quality
+- influence-based classifier: training models to predict empirical influence rather than relying on human notions of quality
-- scaling laws: we can mitigate the computation inefficiencies if we can find weak to strong transfer conditions like [12] did for Hyperparameters
+- scaling laws: we can mitigate the computation inefficiencies if we can find weak to strong transfer conditions like [13] did for hyperparameters
 - pre-training a reasoner: optimizing data selection based on reasoning trace influence scores may lead to zero-shot reasoning capabilities or a better starting point for post-training

 \+ many more things that are worth trying out.

-## Until Next Time

-If you got this far, let me know what you think + send me papers you think are cool!

 Thanks for reading :)

-##
+---

 [1] Samir Yitzhak Gadre, Gabriel Ilharco, Alex Fang, Jonathan Hayase, Georgios Smyrnis, Thao Nguyen, Ryan Marten, Mitchell Wortsman, Dhruba Ghosh, Jieyu Zhang, Eyal Orgad, Rahim Entezari, Giannis Daras, Sarah Pratt, Vivek Ramanujan, Yonatan Bitton, Kalyani Marathe, Stephen Mussmann, Richard Vencu, Mehdi Cherti, Ranjay Krishna, Pang Wei Koh, Olga Saukh, Alexander Ratner, Shuran Song, Hannaneh Hajishirzi, Ali Farhadi, Romain Beaumont, Sewoong Oh, Alex Dimakis, Jenia Jitsev, Yair Carmon, Vaishaal Shankar, Ludwig Schmidt.
 DataComp: In Search of the Next Generation of Multimodal Datasets. arXiv preprint arXiv:2304.14108 (2023).